Top

 Ralph Snook was the son of the late F W Snook and Mrs Snook.
 His wife was Constance Marjorie Percy Smith whom he married on 17th Apr 1917.

-Tordoff, Norman (RNR) EA 2063
+Tordoff, Norman (RNR)

-from Halifax, Yorkshire
+From: Halifax, Yorkshire

 Norman Tordoff was born in 1890 and he was the son of John and Lena who lived in Halifax in the West Riding of Yorkshire.
 It I understood that his father was a mechanic who worked a gas engine in a worsted mill.